 Please register your child if you are eligible using the easy online facility which has been launched by Hampshire County Council Catering Services (HC3S).
 You can now check your eligibility for FSM.
 This self-service option is available at: www.hants.gov.uk/caterers/hc3s-freeschoolmeals.

 In April 2012, the Government widened the coverage of the Premium to include those eligible for FSM at any point in the last six years (known as the Ever 6 FSM measure).
 Schools decide how the Pupil Premium is spent, since it is recognised that they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.
-The Service Children Premium rose to £300 as from 1 April 2013.
+The Service Children Premium is £310.
 This is to support their emotional and social well-being.
 The Ministry of Defence has extended the Service Children Premium to include children whose parent has left the service up to three years ago, this is known as Ever 3.
 Please inform the school if one parent is in the services or has been in the last three years.

 Since September 2012, schools have been required to publish online information about how they have used the Premium and the impact it has had.
 This is to ensure that parents and others are fully aware of the attainment of pupils covered by the Premium.
 This information includes: